shellspec/shellspec/README.md

 #### `Assert` - expectation for custom assertion

 The `Assert` is yet another expectation to verify with a user-defined function.
-It is designed for verification of side effects, not result of evaluation.
+It is designed for verification of side effects, not the result of the evaluation.

 ```sh
 still_alive() {